EDD Data Library FAQs

 Open data allows government to make data easily available for others to use to improve accessibility, transparency, and accountability of government.

 No, you do not need to register for or have access to all of the EDD Data Library features.
 You can start searching data right away.

 - Save views on datasets.

 To learn more, visit How to Use the EDD Data Library.

-You can dynamically link to data a few different ways.
-Select the data set you want to link to.
+You can dynamically link to data in several ways.
+Select the data set you want to link to:

-The EDD Data Library also enables you to publish interactive data tools on an external webpage or intranet site using the data embed tool.
+The EDD Data Library also allows you to publish interactive data tools on an external webpage or intranet site using the data embed tool.

-To embed a dataset or visualization, simply select “Embed,” customize the code (optional), and copy and paste the code provided.
+To embed a dataset or visualization, select Embed, customize the code (optional), and copy and paste the code provided.

 If you need help, email DataLibrary@edd.ca.gov.